 These deductions help determine your employees’ take-home, or net pay.
 This is how much your employee will have for their personal use after all taxes and benefits have been taken out.
 This is where payroll calculations get more complicated.
 Once again, some of it comes down to individual state, county and city laws, all of which impact tax deductions.
 Following proper tax rates for Social Security and Medicare is crucial for avoiding any mistakes.
 It is also necessary to calculate for state income tax if the state of operation charges a state income tax.
 Be sure to follow the employer’s tax guide when calculating for deductions.

 Understanding all these variables is absolutely key to avoiding any miscalculations and the penalties that can accompany them.

 Some employees will request voluntary deductions for various reasons, such as working multiple jobs or adjusting for a spouse’s income among other reasons.
 There will also be instances such as deductions for child support or wage garnishments.

 It is up to the employer to see that these deductions are all paid to the proper government agency.
 Commission-based pay and bonus will also impact the deductions, so it is necessary to account for these.

 Payroll can take time for any business.
 Because of the complexities of payroll, small and medium-sized businesses can save time, money and energy by outsourcing to a payroll firm.
 Other businesses may prefer to handle these matters in-house.
-In any case, once you understand how to calculate payroll, completing the payroll process becomes effortless.
+In any case, once you understand how to calculate payroll through the best payroll software, completing the payroll process becomes effortless.